K1-R1/YulDemo/README.md

 # YulDemo

 This repo contains some Yul examples from the solidity documentation.
+It is for pesonal reference.

 ### Yul
 From the solidity documentaion: